 Ukraine: Finance Minister Fedir Yaroshenko resigns and is replaced by Valeriy Khoroshkovsky.

 Liberia: President Ellen Johnson-Sirleaf nominates Augustine Ngafuan as foreign minister and Amara Konneh as finance minister; Brownie Samukai is to remain defense minister.
+On January 22 Blamo Nelson is nominated as minister of internal affairs.

 Switzerland: Former president of the government of Basel-Stadt (1979-80) Hansruedi Schmid dies.